Last Updated: 9/8/2020

 Arizona has a Permanent Early Voting List (PEVL), which allows a voter to automatically receive a ballot by mail for every election they are eligible to vote in.
 To sign up for PEVL online you will need to complete a new voter registration form.
 A written request with your signature may also be sent to your County Recorder.
 You may also make a one time early ballot request by contacting the County Recorder.

 When a voter requests a ballot by mail, identification is not required.
 Instead, their identity is verified on the corresponding ballot affidavit envelope.
 Voters must sign this envelope in order for their ballot to be counted.
 County election staff receives professional training to verify the signature on the affidavit envelope matches the signature on the voter's registration form.
-If the county is unable to determine a match, staff will contact the voter to verify their identify.
+If the county is unable to determine a match, staff will contact the voter to verify their identity.

 You may locate your assigned polling place through our new Voter Information Portal.
 If you are still unable to locate your polling place you may contact your County Recorder.